 |Colac to Melbourne||152 kilometres / 94.5 miles||2 hours|

-The first town encountered along the Ocean Road is Torquay.
-A popular family destination for generations of Victorian’s and a great little town.
-Safe swimming beaches as well as the National Surfing Museum, Surfing gear outlet shops and places to eat.
+Torquay is the first main town encountered along the Great Ocean Road.
+It’s a very popular family destination for generations of Victorians and a great little holiday town.
+It has safe swimming beaches as well as the National Surfing Museum, Surfing gear outlet shops, and places to eat.

 What to see between Torquay and Lorne

 - Bells Beach is close by to Torquay, home of the Rip Curl Classic Surf competition, held annually every Easter since 1961 (during the event there is no free public access along the road that leads to the beach or onto the beach).

 - A Chocolaterie may not be something one imagines when touring the Great Ocean Road – but this place is divinely decadent!
 Located on the main road between Bellbrae/Bells Beach and Anglesea, it’s well worth stopping in as the regular food on offer is exceptional too.
 The Chocalterie has an ‘older sibling’ in the Yarra Valley that is just awesome too.

 - Pt Addis beach and wonderful walks like the pretty Koori Cultural Walk.